galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 kubectl apply -f https://raw.githubusercontent.com/galasa-dev/galasa-kubernetes-operator/main/releases/0.18.1/release.yaml
 ```

 This install limits all work to the *galasa* namespace.
 If you want to install the operator and ecosystem in a different namespace, you must edit the *release.yaml* sample.
-For example, you might want to edit the following attributes:
+For example, you might want to edit the CRD, service account, role and role binding attributes.

-- Custom resource definition (CRD) <br>
-The CRD allows the topology and basic configuration for an ecosystem to be defined.
-A message is displayed to confirm that the CRD is successfully created.
-- Service account
-- Role
-- Role binding

 2. Deploy the operator by using the following command:

 ```
 kubectl apply -f https://raw.githubusercontent.com/galasa-dev/galasa-kubernetes-operator/main/releases/0.18.1/release.yaml
 ```

 3. Check that the pod is started cleanly by running the ```kubectl get pod``` command.
 The following service is displayed with a status of *Running*:
 ```
 NAME                                                        READY   STATUS